ebembi/steam-game-roler/README.md

    PLAYTIME_MINUTES=60 (optional, default: 60)
    MIN_PLAYERS=2 (optional, default: 2)
    COMMAND_PREFIX=! (optional, default: !)
+   ADMIN_ROLE_ID=0 (optional, set to role ID for admin restrictions)
    ```

-4. Get your Discord Bot Token:
+5. Get your Discord Bot Token:
    - Go to https://discord.com/developers/applications
    - Create a new application or select an existing one
    - Go to the "Bot" section
    - Copy the token

-5. Get your Steam API Key:
+6. Get your Steam API Key:
    - Go to https://steamcommunity.com/dev/apikey
    - Register for an API key

-6. Get your Guild ID:
+7. Get your Guild ID:
    - Enable Developer Mode in Discord
    - Right-click your server → Copy Server ID